dbtreasure/zig-bpe/README.md

-# BPE Compression in Zig
+# Zig Tokenizer

-This project implements Byte Pair Encoding (BPE) compression in Zig.
-It includes functionality to compress tokens using BPE, expand the vocabulary, and decode compressed tokens.
+This project implements a basic tokenizer in Zig, focusing on text processing and Byte Pair Encoding (BPE) concepts.

 ## Features

 - Read input from a file
-- Convert text to tokens
+- Convert text to initial tokens
-- Compute statistics on token pairs
-- Replace top pairs with new indices
-- Expand vocabulary using BPE algorithm
+- Expand vocabulary using a simplified BPE-like approach
-- Create vocabulary from merges
-- Encode text using the created vocabulary
-- Decode compressed tokens back to original text
+- Train the tokenizer on input text
+- Measure and report performance statistics

 ## File Structure

-- `src/main.zig`: Main implementation of BPE compression, expansion, encoding, and decoding
+- `src/main.zig`: Main entry point and example usage
-- `src/constants.zig`: Constants used throughout the project
-- `src/compression.test.zig`: Comprehensive test cases for all major functions
+- `src/basic_tokenizer.zig`: Core implementation of the BasicTokenizer
+- `src/utils/read_file.zig`: Utility function for reading files
+- `src/utils/time_statistics.zig`: Performance measurement utilities

 ## Running the Project